-- Google Drive provided by Google LLC for the purpose of internal business data storage in the United States
+- Google Workspace provided by Google LLC for the purpose of internal business data storage in the United States

-- Azure provided by Microsoft Corp. for the purpose of providing data hosting services in the United States
+- Amazon Web Services provided by Amazon Web Services, Inc. for the purpose of providing data hosting services in the United States

 Where a Sub-processor refuses to be bound by the same data protection obligations as the ones under these Terms of Data Processing, Customer may consent to such other terms whereby such consent shall not be unreasonably withheld if, upon request of the Customer, Kindbody can demonstrate Sub-processor’s compliance with Applicable Law.